Erasmus+ Europe

 - EEA countries: Iceland, Lichtenstein and Norway

-- Candidate countries: Former Yugoslav Republic Of Macedonia, Serbia, Turkey
+- Candidate countries: North Macedonia, Serbia, Türkiye

 Participation Conditions